 Could pathological waste - human tissue - be treated in autoclaves?
 No. Human and animal flesh has lower thermal conductivity than metal, so a longer time in the autoclave would be required than for surgical instruments of comparable size.
 There is also a concern that autoclaved pathological waste may contain low levels of radioactive material or cytotoxic compounds that has survived the heat.
-So that is a challenge for the engineer trying to determine appropriate residence time.
-But that sort-of doesn’t matter as the rules and norms in most parts of the world call for incineration of pathologicial waste.
+In any case the rules and norms in most parts of the world call for incineration of pathological waste.